Steelers use strong 2nd half to beat Cowboys 16-3

 SIDELINED

 Pittsburgh WR Chase Claypool was shaken up on a diving 45-yard reception in the second quarter, but walked off by himself.
+Tomlin said he is fine.

 Dallas tackle Isaac Alarcon was helped off the field in the third period.